trafficinc/sippy/README.md

 A lightweight, easy to use PHP Framework for building websites and web apps.

-#  The new [Sippy] (https://github.com/trafficinc/sippy) is a more modern architecture, please feel free to contribute to the new one too.

 # Documentation

 Sippy’s architecture bares striking resemblance to  Codeigniter, so we call it a lightweight PHP framework.
 However, remember that because Sippy is lightweight, it does not include a lot of the functionality that comes with Codeigniter.
 Maybe we can add "plug-n-play" functionality via plug-ins, controllers, and libraries.